Sighmantaneous/soc_d-v_project/index.md

 ## **Template VGA Design**
 ### **Project Set-Up**
-Summarise the project set-up and design flow.
-Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
-Guideline 1 short paragraph.

 In setting up this project we had two sample templates, colourCycle and colourStripes we had to adapt the colourCycle to include the clk_wiz_0 another clock that operates at 25Mhz.
 For the ColourStripes I then had to update the VGATOP design to include the ColourStripes i_colour_stripes unit .
 From there after getting stripes displayed I altered the image to display just two colours by defining the rows and columns (x & y cords)